December 11, 2006

 Finding focus is impossible when we live in a state of constant interruption.
 Call me cold and unfeeling, but I don’t care about some stranger’s cat named Fluffy — and it irritates me when that stranger makes a call in an elevator to find out about Fluffy, invading my space, my thoughts, making me virtually invisible — practically screaming that I don’t exist.
 Exactly how rude is that?

-I’m all about finding Flow: The Psychology of Optimal Experience“>Flow.
+I’m all about finding Flow.

 No More Scanning, No More Anxiety